|

 20 |

 Spaces are used as separator between command and parameters.
-Strings containing Spaces must be enclosed by Quotation Marks. |
+Strings containing spaces must be enclosed in quotation marks when sent to the card.
+TX "Entity Name" "New Text"<CR> |

 " |